Skip to content

 Are travel eSIMs cheaper than airport SIM cards?+

 In most countries, yes.
-Airport SIM vendors charge a premium for convenience.
-For example, a 5GB SIM at Tokyo Narita costs roughly $30 to $40, while the same data through Airalo runs $16.50 and through HelloRoam costs $12.99.
-You also skip the airport queue and language barrier.
+Airport vendors charge a premium for convenience.
+A tourist SIM at Tokyo Narita runs 3,000 to 5,000 yen, roughly $20 to $34, for 3 to 5GB.
+Airalo charges $11.00 for the same 5GB in Japan, and HelloRoam charges $9.49.
+You also skip the queue and the language barrier.

-Is eSIM worth it for a short 3-day trip?+
+Is an eSIM worth it for a short 3-day trip?+

 Which eSIM is best for Europe?+